MRI BOTH SHOULDERS

 Pre-requisites

-Procedure for Taking an MRI Both Shoulders
+Procedure for Taking an MRI of Both Shoulders

 Caution Before Taking the Test